 Environmental friendly resources

-Sensor nodes are designed and manufactured in small sizes with small memory, low processing power and run on very limited power supplied by primary non-rechargeable batteries.
+Sensor nodes are designed and manufactured in small sizes with small memory and low processing power, and run on very limited power supplied by non-rechargeable batteries.
 This basic design principle of sensor nodes with small sizes and low processing power makes USN applications and services a good solution to pursue low carbon emissions.
 However, it still has many areas to consider such as materials of elements, batteries, resource recycling, etc. Especially, the use of solar batteries or other alternative energy-friendly energy sources must be taken into account.

 Materials for elements

 In case of using sensors in order to monitor the weather or the environmental information, the environmental load due to sensors has to be minimized.
 Generally, the GHG emission by products is generated from all life cycle from raw material acquisition to final disposal of products.
 In addition, environmental load is also caused by using the harmful raw material.
-Therefore, if the used sensor node can be collected, the GHG emission can be reduced by reusing or recycling, and even if the used sensor node cannot be collected, the environment load can be minimized if the sensor node produced by the environment-friendly material.
+Therefore, if the used sensor node can be collected, the GHG emission can be reduced by reusing or recycling, and even if the used sensor node cannot be collected, the environment load can be minimized if the sensor node is made of the environment-friendly material.
 Thus, elements of USN have the following considerations:

-To use environmentally friendly materials for sensor node and related equipment.
+To use environment-friendly materials for sensor node and related equipment.

 To use recyclable materials for sensor node and/or reusable sensor node.

+To avoid hazardous materials for sensor node and related equipment.

 To manage the location information of sensor nodes for collection.

 Batteries